Skip to content

 • e or Enter usually opens or edits the selected thing

-• Enter runs the command
+• Enter runs the selected command

 Terminal window

-:rename "Books API v2"
+rename "Books API v2"

-:import "My Collections.json"
+import "My Collections.json"

-:mv "Target / Auth Folder"
+mv "Target / Auth Folder"

-See Command Mode for the full reference.
+See Command Palette for the full reference.

 Search is available on Home and History.

-• s enters search mode
+• Ctrl+O enters jump mode

-• Esc leaves search mode
+• Esc cancels jump mode

 Many fields use a one-line editor instead of a separate screen.

-• Type to edit the current value
+• type to edit the current value

 • Enter saves